February 16th and its era

 General visitor regulations of the National Museum of Lithuania

-The tours in the museum are only led by the museum tour guides or the tour guides from the institution with which the museum has concluded an appropriate agreement.
+Museum tours can only be conducted by guides from the museum or an institution with which the museum has a contractual agreement.

 The museum is open to visitors during the regular opening hours.
 Please read relevant information regarding COVID-19 before visit: click here (link)